ajkula/DarkAdventures/README.md

 ### The mightiest of foes

 A **Dragon** roams the North parts of the World Map, you will need to be well prepared to take down this enemy.

+## Side tools

+mapCreator is a utility to create random landscape.txt (WorldMap) for you.
+It will replace the landscape.txt file in the same directory.
+The goal is to have random maps filed with different types of rooms, with random sizes from 10*10 to 20*20.